Efiamotu-1/blog-rails-mv/README.md

 To run the project, execute the following command:

+- Run `rails db:create` to create a new database.
+- Run `rails db:migratae` to migrate the db and build the schema.
-- Run `rails s` to start a development server.
+- Run `rails s` to start the development server.

 <!-- AUTHORS -->